Pope Issues New Edict Requiring Vatican Officials To Report Sex Abuse Allegations

 Francis also introduced a statute of limitations for anyone victimized as a child that extends to 20 years after the minor turns 18.
 Additionally, he provided clarity on the definition of vulnerable people, writing that the classification includes any person in "a state of infirmity, of physical or mental deficiency, or of deprivation of personal liberty" that limits their comprehension or their ability "to resist the offense."
 Vulnerable persons are considered equivalent to minors for purposes of the new guidelines.

 The decree and accompanying guidelines have no legal impact on parishes or congregations in other nations.
-Archbishop Charles Sciculuna said in an interview with Vatican News that the edicts "are not intended to be for the rest of the world, they actually contemplate the concrete situation of Vatican City State; a number of minors, who either live there, work there, or visit ... always within its jurisdiction."
+Archbishop Charles Scicluna said in an interview with Vatican News that the edicts "are not intended to be for the rest of the world, they actually contemplate the concrete situation of Vatican City State; a number of minors, who either live there, work there, or visit ... always within its jurisdiction."

 The Vatican's editorial director, Andrea Tornielli, acknowledged "very few children" will ultimately be affected but said that while the edict is limited in scope, the pope wants it to serve as a model for the entire church.
 The new requirements "contain exemplary indications that take into account the most advanced international parameters."

-Note: A previous version of this story incorrectly gave Archbishop Charles Scicluna's last name as Sciculuna.
-Additionally, the Motu Proprio was incorrectly referred to as Motu Propio.